vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   `migration authorized-keys ls`.

 `repository ls` [*options*] [*repository...*]
-  List configured repositories, from which container templates are downloaded.
+  List configured repositories, from which container images are downloaded.

     `-H`, `--hide-header`
       Do not show header, useful for scripting.